aggregate1166877/noVNC-Paste-Tool/README.md

 ## noVNC pasting tool

-Scriptlet used to paste text into noNVC consoles using the browser's dev console.
+Browser hack that enables pasting text into noNVC consoles using the browser's dev console.

+This does not require making any changes on the server whatsoever and is purely ephemeral client-side code.

 ![Screenshot](screenshot.png)